madetech/market_town/checkout/README.md

 in Ruby on Rails but it could be any ruby framework or library, even Rack.

-First of all let's create a Dependency container for an imaginary e-commerce framework.
+First of all let's create a dependency container for an imaginary e-commerce framework.

 ``` ruby